ZB vz. 26

 The ZB-26 was a Czechoslovak light machine gun developed in the 1920s, which went on to enter service with several countries.
 It saw its major use during World War II, and spawned the related ZB vz.
 27, vz.
 30, and vz.
 33. The ZB vz.
-26 influenced many other light machine gun designs including the British Bren light machine gun and the Japanese Type 97 heavy tank machine gun.
+26 influenced many other light machine gun designs.
+The British Bren light machine gun was a modified ZB vz.
+26 licensed to Britain by Czechoslovakia, and the Japanese Type 97 heavy tank machine gun was designed from captured ZB vz.
+26s in the Second Sino-Japanese War.
 The ZB-26 is famous for its reliability, simple components, quick-change barrel and ease of manufacturing.

 This light machine gun in the Czechoslovak army was marked as the LK vz.
 26 ("LK" means lehký kulomet, light machine gun; "vz." stands for vzor, Model in Czech).
 ZB vz.
-26 is incorrect nomenclature because "ZB-26" is a factory designation (Československá zbrojovka v Brně), while "vzor 26" or "vz.
+26 is incorrect nomenclature because "ZB-26" is a factory designation (Zbrojovka Brno), while "vzor 26" or "vz.
 26" is an army designation.

 Development

 In around 1921 the military of the young Czechoslovak state embarked on a quest for a light machine gun of their own.
 Early trials included foreign designs such as Berthier, M1918 Browning automatic rifle, Darne machine gun, Hotchkiss M1914 machine gun, Madsen machine gun, St. Étienne Mle 1907, and several domestic designs.
 Of these, the most important was the Praha II, a lightweight, belt-fed weapon built at Česka Zbrojovka (CZ) Praha (Czech Arms factory in Prague).

 Development of the ZB-26 began in 1923 after the Czechoslovak Brno arms factory was built.
 Since CZ-Praha was a relatively small factory with limited industrial capabilities, it was decided to transfer the production of the new automatic weapon to the more advanced Zbrojovka Brno, or ZB in short.
 This transfer resulted in a long series of court trials over royalties, between the owners of the design (CZ-Praha) and the manufacturer (ZB).
 Designer Václav Holek was charged by the Czechoslovak army with producing a new light machine gun.
 He was assisted by his brother Emmanuel, as well an Austrian and a Polish engineer, respectively named Marek and Podrabsky.
 Holek quickly began work on the prototype of the Praha II and within a year the quartet had created an automatic light machine gun that was later known as the ZB.

 Before long, the Holek brothers abandoned the belt feed in favor of a top-feeding box magazine and the resulting weapon, known as the Praha I-23, was selected.
 Despite the past legal troubles, manufacture of the new weapon had commenced at the ZB factory by late 1926, and it became the standard light machine gun of the Czechoslovak Army by 1928.